doew/pages.d-sato.net/index.md

       <a href="{{ post.url }}">{{ post.title }}</a>
     </li>
   {% endfor %}
-  <a href="https://blog.d-sato.net/"> More previous post can availble at https://blog.d-sato.net/</a>
+  <a href="https://blog.d-sato.net/"> More previous post can available at https://blog.d-sato.net/</a>
 </ul>